Don't worry about data protection: LTI interfaces in Moodle

 Many LTI integrations are technically designed in such a way that users do not even notice when they leave Moodle and are redirected to an external platform.
 From a user experience perspective, this may be an advantage—but from a data protection standpoint, it is problematic.

 This is because every person has the right to know by whom, for what purpose, for how long, and where their personal data is being processed.
 Platform operators, in turn, are required to provide transparent information on exactly these points.
-If users are redirected to a third-party platform outside of Moodle without their knowledge and without being informed about the data transfer, this constitutes a clear violation of the GDPR.
+If users are redirected to a third-party platform outside of Moodle without their knowledge and without having been informed about the data transfer, this constitutes a clear violation of the GDPR.

 Steps Toward Greater Data Protection